Section 1: Principles of the American Republic

 - Frederick Douglass, “What to the Slave is the Fourth of July?”
 (1862)

-Although other amendments have been proposed by Congress, only twenty-seven (27) amendments have been successfully ratified by the states to become constitutional amendments.
+Although Congress has proposed other amendments, only twenty-seven (27) amendments have been successfully ratified by the states to become constitutional amendments.

 Section 1.3 The Declaration of Independence

 In 1776 the Declaration of Independence announced the independence of the 13 colonies from Great Britain.
-This was because, according to the Declaration, humans are “endowed by their Creator” with “certain unalienable rights,” especially “life, liberty, and the pursuit of happiness.”
-Society has the right to “alter or abolish” governments to protect these rights, and even to rebel against a government that systematically and consistently violated the people’s rights.
+This was because, according to the Declaration, humans are “endowed by their Creator” with “certain unalienable rights,” especially “life, liberty, and the pursuit of happiness,” and Great Britain was not respecting the rights of the colonists.
+The Declaration explains that the very purpose of government is to protect these rights.
+Furthermore, it says that the people have the right to “alter or abolish” governments to protect these rights, and even to rebel against a government that systematically and consistently violated the people’s rights.

 Most of the Declaration of Independence is a list of these abuses by the British government and the British refusal to correct them.
-This sustained refusal is what the colonists reluctantly believed justified their rebellion to create new governments that would protect their rights.
+This sustained refusal is why the colonists concluded that they were justified in turning to rebellion, as a last resort, in order to create new governments that would protect their rights."

 Section 1.4 The American Political Order

 The “rule of law” is the idea that a consistent, and evenly applied set of rules, rather than the arbitrary will of those in power, binds all the members of society.
-These laws must be made by proper procedures and published in advance.
+These laws must be made by proper procedures and published in advance of their enforcement.

 The binding nature of law means everyone—not just citizens, but the government, its leaders and officials—must follow and obey the law.
 Indeed, lawmakers, judges, and officers of federal and state governments must take a specific oath to faithfully follow the U.S. Constitution.